 • Slugs are a favorite food of many different predators.
 Encourage birds, snakes, lizards, toads, frogs, and ground beetles to make a home in your garden.
 Building a “beetle bump” is one of the most effective ways to control slugs naturally.

-Trap slugs using boards
+Trap slugs using boards or newspapers

 Lay 2×4’s between crop rows at dusk and then the following afternoon, when the slugs take shelter beneath them to avoid the sun, flip over the boards and collect the slugs or cut them in half with a sharp scissors.
 You can also easily trap them underneath inverted watermelon rinds placed throughout the garden.